 Google Fi vs Mint Mobile: Coverage

 Google Fi operates a little differently, depending on your device.
 Google has set things up to avoid paying extra fees to T-Mobile when possible.
 This means you will be using Wi-Fi calling on supported phones, for example.
-Additionally, devices running Android 12 or newer will automatically connect to the W+ network when available.
+Additionally, Android 12 or newer devices will automatically connect to the W+ network when available.
 This is a series of Wi-Fi networks Google has partnered with.
 It could potentially improve your data speeds in congested areas, such as airports.

 Google Fi vs Mint Mobile: Phone selection

 We can confidently say Mint Mobile has a much wider selection of phones available.
 Mint offers devices of all kinds, and has most of the ones on Fi, too.
-Additionally, you can find high-end Android devices, iPhones, older phones, more budget options, etc. The list of devices you can purchase from Mint Mobile usually extends over 50 options.
+Additionally, you can find high-end Android devices, iPhones, older phones, more budget options, etc. The list of devices you can purchase from Mint Mobile usually extends to about 50 options.

-That said, Google Fi is usually much more generous with device deals.
+That said, Google Fi Wireless is usually much more generous with device deals.
 You’ll always find trade-in offers, discounts, and payment plans.
 Mint Mobile will only offer you small deals from time to time.
 As of the time of this writing, you can get a $50 discount on a device if you pay for 12 months of service in advance, for example.

 Can I bring my own phone?

 If you’re bringing your own phone, both carriers will accept it as long as the device is compatible with T-Mobile’s network.
-You can check the Google Fi and Mint Mobile compatibility tools, but these are the brands you will need.
+You can check the Google Fi Wireless and Mint Mobile compatibility tools, but these are the brands you will need.

 - Extended Range (XR) 5G: Band n71 (600 MHz)

 - Ultra Capacity (UC) 5G: Band n41 (2.5 GHz), Band n258 (24 GHz), Band n260 (39 GHz), Band n261 (28 GHz)